-Progressive Steps to Follow for Career Exploration 1.
+Progres ssive Steps to Follow for Career Exploration 1.
 Self-awareness: in terms of interests, abilities, values, etc. Who am I?
 2. Opportunity awareness: knowing what work opportunities exist and what their requirements are.
 Where am I at?
 3. Decision learning: decision-making skills and action planning.
 What will I do?
 4. Transition learning: planning, searching, applications, and self-presentation skills.
 Where will I do it?

-Career Development Education Year 7-12

-Year 7-8 Year 9-10 Year 11-12

-Career development embedded in curriculum and caregroup program Career development line for a semester per year Mentoring In New Dimensions (MIND) program with individualised approach not linked to assessment and an option for a SACE elective subject, Workplace Practices and or Business and Innovation
+Career Development Education Year 7-12 Career Development Education Year 7-12 Year 7-8 Year 9-10 Year 11-12 Career development embedded in curriculum and caregroup program Career development line for a semester per year Mentoring program uses an individualised approach to support learning

-Work Experience vs Work Placement

-What is the difference?
+Work Experience vs Work Placement What is the difference?